vuejs/vitepress/docs/en/guide/frontmatter.md

 ## Usage

 VitePress supports YAML frontmatter in all Markdown files, parsing them with [gray-matter](https://github.com/jonschlinkert/gray-matter).
-The frontmatter must be at the top of the Markdown file (before any elements including `<script>` tags), and must take the form of valid YAML set between triple-dashed lines.
+The frontmatter must be at the top of the Markdown file (before any elements including `<script>` tags) and must take the form of valid YAML set between triple-dashed lines.
 Example:

 ```md
 ---